anshuman777K/Spidy-Bot/README.md

 Fork the repository and make your changes.
 Submit a pull request detailing your contributions.
 Contributors
+Parth Tailor
-Your Name - Anshuman Kandpal
+Anshuman Kandpal
-Team Member 1 - Gaurav Raturi
+Gaurav Raturi
-Team Member 2 - Ashish Sandal
+Ashish Sandal
 License
 This project is licensed under the MIT License.